 Sexual dysfunctions are not just a frustration but can get in the way of your everyday life and become quite devastating to your most cherished relationships.
 It wounds partnerships and marriages, can cause depression, and significantly decreases your overall quality of life.
 But this is something you do not have to go through alone.
 By working with a medical practitioner, most, if not all, sexual dysfunctions are entirely treatable.

 Some of our most commonly treated sexual dysfunctions include:

 The inability to orgasm

 Painful sex mostly affects women and is caused by the vaginal orifice being too small, too dry, inflamed or suffering from a chronic infection, all of which are treatable.
 Ignoring the problem will only make it worse which is why we recommend scheduling an appointment as the first step in treating your pain and resolving the issue.
 Women can also experience anorgasmia which is the inability to have an orgasm despite sufficient stimulation.

-There are two types, primary anorgasmia and secondary anorgasmia.
+There are two types, primary anorgasmia, and secondary anorgasmia.
 Primary anorgasmia occurs when the woman has never experienced an orgasm in her life while secondary anorgasmia is when a woman used to have orgasms but they are no longer occurring.
-The root cause of sexual dysfunctions are a combination of physical and emotional well-being.
+The root cause of sexual dysfunctions is a combination of physical and emotional well-being.